garfix/nli-go/README.md

 * Domain Specific: This is the interpretive step.
 This is the level of reasoning of a domain.
 Domain specific rules can be used with multiple databases.
 * Database: Database relations are optimized for storage.

+Generic maps n:m to domain specific.
+Domain specific maps 1:n to database.

-I will describe the components that make this possible.
+I will describe the components that make all of this possible.

 ### Tokenizer